Sitting ducks? Russian military flaws seen in troop deaths

 It was one of the deadliest single attacks on the Kremlin's forces since the war began more than 10 months ago and the highest death toll in a single incident acknowledged so far by either side in the conflict.

-Ukraine’s armed forces claimed the strike killed around 400 mobilized Russian soldiers housed in a vocational school building in Makiivka.
+Ukraine’s armed forces claimed the Makiivka strike killed around 400 mobilized Russian soldiers housed in a vocational school building.
 About 300 more of them were wounded, officials alleged.
 It wasn't possible to verify either side's claims due to the fighting.

 The Russian military sought to blame the soldiers for their own deaths.
 Gen. Lt.
 Sergei Sevryukov said in a statement late Tuesday that their phone signals allowed Kyiv’s forces to “determine the coordinates of the location of military personnel” and launch a strike.